Interview & Exam Services

 Medical exams are conducted by a doctor or SANE nurse who are trained to work with abused children.
 A medical exam is an important part of the investigation because it helps to ensure your child’s physical health going forward.

 The medical staff takes great care to make sure the exam is not painful or uncomfortable for your child.
-The friendly and inviting environment at Weiss helps children feel more comfortable and ease any nervousness associated with the exam.
+The friendly and inviting environment at Voices for Children helps children feel more comfortable and ease any nervousness associated with the exam.
 It also allows your child to be interviewed and examined in the same familiar place.

 Laboratory testing will be conducted to ensure that your child was not infected with a sexually transmitted infection or disease.
 Except for the usual discomfort associated with a blood test, this is not painful to your child.
 Some children who have been abused may have normal exam results.
 A negative exam result does not necessarily mean abuse did not occur.